binaryage/blog/_posts/2010-12-06-totalfinder-with-cut-and-paste.md

 #### Check out products at [Kapeli.com](http://kapeli.com)

 Maybe you know the other utility called [MoveAddict](http://kapeli.com) by **Bogdan Popescu** which aims to solve the same problem.
 I'm a bit sad to compete with Bogdan, because he definitely put a lot of good work into his app and this release will harm his sales I guess.
-But I feel strongly that Cut&Paste should be integral part of TotalFinder and as a most requested feature this is the best thing for my users.
+But I feel strongly that Cut&Paste should be an integral part of TotalFinder and as the most requested feature this is the best thing for my users.

 Please do me a favor.
 Visit his site and [check out some other products](http://kapeli.com/switche) he has created.
 Much appreciated, thanks!

 #### TotalFinder is on sale via [MacUpdate Promo](http://mupromo.com) today!

 The price is set to $9 which is 40% discount.
-Given that Cut&Paste feature alone has a price tag $8 (MoveAddict).
+Given that Cut&Paste feature alone has the price tag $8 (MoveAddict).
 You will get great value for really budget price.
 I hope you like my aggressive pricing.

 #### What's next?